aimms/how-to/Articles/320/320-aimms-pro-usage-statistics.rst

 .. points to demo / explain:

+.. demo

+..
+Purpose:
+.. - Show AIMMS PRO usage of jobs, seats, and memory over time.

+..
+Three menus and some side panels:
+.. - Page menu
+.. - Widget menu of bar charts
+.. - Data manager

+..
+Menu 1: Page menu - aka secondary actions.
+..
+Only active entries for admins, briefly show Theo, logged in via Edge
+..
+Show dialog page for Track - explain
+..
+Press Read button.

+..
+Show time selection
+..
+Show selection by filtering
+..
+Show stacking

+..
+Menu 2: Widget menu
+..
+Show that you can easily switch
+..
+We have a bar chart for Sessions, Users, and Memory Usage

+..
+Menu 3: Data manager
+..
+Save a case, share it.
+..
+Load it by Theo

+..
+In begeleidende text:

+.. - Stakeholders:
+..   o Procurement from customers
+..     - Is the current subscription oversized?
+..     - Is there an increase in seat / memory / server jobs, and should we increase our subscription?
+..   o AIMMS Cloud operations
+..     - Which accounts use how much?
+..   o AIMMS G2 Market team
+..     - Analyze with customer their needs

+..
+Provided new technology:
+..    - pro::sessionmanager::ListSessionsUsage
+..    - AIMMS PRO 2.34 is needed.
+..    - AIMMS 4.71 is needed.

+..
+Used existing technology
+.. - Side panels
+.. - widget menu
+.. - data manager
+.. - extensive use of time functions

+..
+Used How To tricks
+..
+Timebar?
+..
+Who is the admin?
+.

 .. * Side panels - filters, stack by, error (dynamic).
 .. * bar charts - overlay by menu.
 .. * time bar used - probably familiar